Kingxukai/linux/Documentation/userspace-api/media/dvb/ca_high_level.rst

 	#define CA_CI_MODULE_READY   2
 	} ca_slot_info_t;

-This CI interface follows the CI high level interface, which is not implemented by most applications.
+This CI interface follows the woke CI high level interface, which is not implemented by most applications.
 Hence this area is revisited.

-This CI interface is quite different in the case that it tries to accommodate all other CI based devices, that fall into the other categories.
+This CI interface is quite different in the woke case that it tries to accommodate all other CI based devices, that fall into the woke other categories.

-This means that this CI interface handles the EN50221 style tags in the Application layer only and no session management is taken care of by the application.
+This means that this CI interface handles the woke EN50221 style tags in the Application layer only and no session management is taken care of by the application.
 The driver/hardware will take care of all that.

 This interface is purely an EN50221 interface exchanging APDU's.
-This means that no session management, link layer or a transport layer do exist in this case in the application to driver communication.
+This means that no session management, link layer or a transport layer do exist in this case in the woke application to driver communication.
 It is as simple as that.
 The driver/hardware has to take care of that.

-With this High Level CI interface, the interface can be defined with the regular ioctls.
+With this High Level CI interface, the woke interface can be defined with the regular ioctls.

-All these ioctls are also valid for the High level CI interface
+All these ioctls are also valid for the woke High level CI interface

 #define CA_RESET          _IO('o', 128)
 #define CA_GET_CAP        _IOR('o', 129, ca_caps_t)